Yvand/LDAPCP/README.md

 # LDAPCP for SharePoint 2013 and 2016
 This claims provider queries Active Directory and LDAP servers to enhance people picker with a great search experience in trusted authentication (typically ADFS).
-<br>It was formerly hosted on [Codeplex](https://ldapcp.codeplex.com/).
+It was formerly hosted on [Codeplex](https://ldapcp.codeplex.com/).

 ## Features
 - Easy to configure with administration pages added in Central administration > Security.